 In this document, we refer to terms that do not have any standardized meaning prescribed by International Financial Reporting Standards ("IFRS").
-Our usage of these terms may vary from the usage adapted by other companies, and they cannot be reconciled to comparable terms in the condensed consolidated interim financial statements for the nine months ended September 30, 2021.
+Our usage of these terms may vary from the usage adapted by other companies, and they cannot be reconciled to comparable terms in the condensed consolidated interim financial statements for the year ended December 31, 2021.